franzcrs/threecad/README.md

    npm run dev
    ```

-3. In the last terminal, insert the letter `o`+`Enter` to open the browser and navigate to the frontend URL (http://127.0.0.1:3000):
+3. In the last terminal, type in the letter `o`+`Enter` to open the browser and navigate to the frontend URL (http://127.0.0.1:3000):
    ```bash
    o
    ```